 Eviction is a process through which a landlord can legally ask a tenant to vacate a rental property.
 Once asked to leave but the tenant fails to do so within the given time, the landlord can enforce eviction with the help of law enforcement officers.

-But forced eviction and termination of lease agreement needs to be backed by a formal court order.
+However, forced eviction and termination of lease agreements needs to be backed by a formal court order.

 How Long Does it Take to Get Evicted in NYC?

-A landlord can ask a tenant to leave a property for a number of reasons, but this process starts by the termination of the tenancy agreement.
+A landlord can ask a tenant to leave a property for a number of reasons, but this process starts with the termination of the tenancy agreement.

-This is done when a tenant is served with a written notice and if they are unable to comply with the notice, the landlord can file an eviction lawsuit.
+This is done when a tenant is served with a written notice, and if they are unable to comply with the notice, the landlord can file an eviction lawsuit.
 However, the length of this process may differ as per the given scenario, and each situation typically requires different types of paperwork to be filed.
+So, how long is the eviction process in NYC?
+Here are some of the circumstances.

 Eviction With A Probable Cause